errorrprone/aitarotreader/README.md

 enjoy :-)

 example:

 Card Draw:
-Card 1: Four of Pentacles
+Card 1: The Hierophant
-Card 2: Eight of Swords
+Card 2: Knight of Pentacles
-Card 3: Justice
+Card 3: Ace of Cups

 Interpretation:
-This reading suggests that you are feeling stuck in a situation, and you may be feeling trapped or restricted.
-You may be feeling trapped by your own thoughts and beliefs, and this could be causing you to feel powerless.
-However, this is a time to take a step back and reassess the situation objectively.
-The Justice card is showing that you need to make a decision based on truth and fairness.
-This could mean taking a closer look at the facts, or considering how your actions may affect other
+The Hierophant indicates that you are being asked to look at what is accepted and traditional, and to consider the value of learning from a mentor or guide.
+The Knight of Pentacles is a sign of hard work and dedication to a project, showing that you need to be patient and steady in your approach.
+Finally, the Ace of Cups indicates that a new emotion or feeling will come into your life, bringing with it a sense of joy, love, and contentment.